asyncapi/training/VIDEO_2_SCRIPT.md

 Web architecture is closely related to the Search Engine Optimization (SEO).
 A simple, organized and coherently designed architecture facilitates the indexing and tracking of a website in search engines.
 Thus, SEO results depend exclusively on the quality of the structure and design of the website architecture.

-Very often “less is better!”
+Very often “less is better”!

 ## Monolithic architecture